larmen9179/fantasyRPGFinal/README.md

 ## Tips

-Screen Size: I recommend to play in full screen to avoid any screen distortion when printing images to the terminal.
+**Screen Size**: I recommend to play in full screen to avoid any screen distortion when printing images to the terminal.

-Use Zoom in/Zoom out as needed to also fix any screen distortion.
+**Screen Zoom**: Use Zoom in/Zoom out as needed to also fix any screen distortion.

 ## Credits